Get involved and have your say about consultations being run by Acas.

 The draft Code is designed to offer short, practical advice to make it as easy as possible for employers to handle requests and fit them to their specific circumstances and procedures.

 Our consultation for a new Code of Practice on extending the right to request flexible working has closed.
-We have had many responses and are currently considering these.
-We expect to publish the findings and our response over the coming months.
+Download the Acas response to the consultation on the Code of Practice for handling requests to work flexibly in a reasonable manner [80kb].

 Acas Consultation on Settlement Agreements Code of Practice